murphye/gloo-xslt-soap-demo/README.md

-# Gloo XSLT and SOAP Webinar
+# Gloo XSLT and SOAP Demo
 **Back to the Future with XSLT and SOAP using Gloo Edge!**